Desexing Your Dog

 In the male, the area around the scrotum is clipped free of hair, an incision is made just in front of the scrotum and both testes are completely removed; this eliminates the source of sperm and also the main source of the male sex hormone, testosterone.

-Because both procedures are performed under general anaesthesia the animals feel no pain during the operation itself; we routinely administer analgesics at the time of desexing to minimise any postoperative discomfort.
+Because both procedures are performed under general anaesthesia the animals feel no pain during the operation itself; we routinely administer analgesics before, at the time of, and after desexing to minimise any postoperative discomfort.

 We normally keep both female and male dogs in hospital until the day following surgery, so that we can observe them closely and ensure that their recovery is uneventful.
 We will contact you after the surgery to let you know of your pets’ progress.